victoryang1/DAT-BOS-16/lessons/lesson-02/readme.md

 Let's break this down further:

 1. Specific: The dataset and key variables are clearly defined.
-2. Measureable: The the type of analysis and major assumptions are articulated.
+2. Measurable: The the type of analysis and major assumptions are articulated.
 3. Attainable: The question you are asking is feasible for your dataset and is not likely to be biased.
 4. Reproducible: Another person (or you in 6 months!) can read your state and understand exactly how your analysis is performed
-5. Timebound: You clearly state the time period and population for which this analysis will pertain
+5. Time-bound: You clearly state the time period and population for which this analysis will pertain

 ![](./assets/images/smart-goal-image.jpg)